Denver · Highland · Jefferson Park

 Entitlement Optionality

-C-MX-5 by right, with a credible path to ~7 stories via Denver's Affordable Housing Incentive Program — meaningful density upside on a clean, mixed-use envelope.
+C-MX-5 by right, with a credible path to ~7 stories via Denver's AHIP — meaningful density upside on a clean, mixed-use envelope.

 04